Aluriak/neural_world/README.md

 ### Simulation
 - [X] basic unit tests about the solving, the logic part and some details;
 - [X] memory implementation (each individual have its own memory, and can play with it);
+- [X] refactorize neural network, encapsulate properly the input/output logic;
+- [X] input neurons: neighbors, memory, energy level;
+- [ ] input neurons: communication;
+- [X] output neurons: movement, replication, memory;
+- [ ] output neurons: sexual reproduction (need ACCC usage);
+- [ ] neural networks can be mutated during live, through mutagen spreading;
+- [ ] space: gradients of nutrient regen, mutagen agent;
+- [ ] some places in the space could kill/damage individuals, except if individual is in a particular mode (given by an output neuron);
 - [ ] basic unit tests about the Individual class;
-- [ ] implement communication between individuals (input neuron take its value from output neuron of neighbor individual);
-- [ ] turn binary neural network in discrete neural network (use of integer instead of True/False);
 - [ ] use [ACCC](https://github.com/Aluriak/ACCC) for create neural networks and perform the mutations;
-- [ ] add some basical command line arguments: (automatically creat neural network rendering, for example);
+- [ ] CLI: automatically creat neural network rendering;
+- [ ] more iterative boot sequence: new individuals spawns on a regular basis instead of fixed number when no remaining individiual;
 - [ ] rewrite the main for support user configurations and embedding;
 - [ ] do something cool with the Nutrient concept (game of life populating ?
 Evolution capabilities ?);
-- [ ] improve genealogic tree outputs;
+- [ ] improve genealogic tree outputs: print a real phylogenetic tree;
-- [ ] encapsulate the main current sequence inside an object that incite user to create his own sequence;

 ### Individual Simulation
 - [ ] basical prompt for modifying parameters and BNN;